vitejs/vite/docs/guide/api-vite-environment.md

 ### Server and Client

-We could also call `ModuleExecutionEnvironment` a `ServerEnvironment`, and the `ModuleRunner` in the associated runtime a `ClientEnvironment`.
+We could also call `DevEnvironment` a `ServerEnvironment`, and the `ModuleRunner` in the associated runtime a `ClientEnvironment`.
 Or some variation using Server and Client in the names.
 We discarded these ideas because there are already many things that are a "server" (the vite dev server, the HTTP server, etc), and client is also used right now to refer to the browser (as in `clientImportedModules`).